Pop quiz: Where can you find Florida’s third largest bus fleet?

 4. Think again if you thought you’d be headed straight to your destination once you get on the bus.
 Disney often groups nearby resorts on a single bus route.
 For example, you may find that after boarding your bus headed to the Magic Kingdom from Disney’s Port Orleans French Quarter that it makes multiple stops at sister resort Disney’s Port Orleans Riverside.
 You should also know that the buses may fill up quickly and there may not be any seats left when this occurs.
 Similarly, the Epcot-area hotels that we mentioned earlier are on the same bus loop.
 Keep in mind that your bus may make multiple stops on the way back to the hotel as well.

 5. If you prefer to get to the parks at least a half-hour before opening to beat the crowds, know that bus service starts an hour before the gates officially open.
 Bus service continues until one hour after the parks close.
-Buses run from Disney Springs until 2 a.m.
+Buses run from Disney Springs to the resorts until 2 a.m.
 To avoid crowds at the bus stop, don’t wait until the last minute to exit the parks.

 6. It seems logical that because the Magic Kingdom and Epcot have monorail access that park hopping between them would be simple, right?
 Unfortunately, a monorail transfer is required to do this.
 To get to Epcot from the Magic Kingdom, catch an express monorail to the Ticket and Transportation Center and transfer there to the monorail headed to Epcot.